oVirt/ovirt-site/source/feature/networklabels.html.md

 #### Search Engine

+For phase 1:

+*   A query for all networks which are labelled with specific label will be supported.

 For phase 2:

 *   A query for all hosts which are labelled with specific label will be supported.
-*   A query for all networks which are labelled with specific label will be supported.

 ### Dependencies / Related Features